Urgent police appeal after woman goes missing in North Yorkshire

 A police spokesman said: "She was last seen wearing a red coat, black striped trousers, a grey hat and black gloves.
 She may also be carrying a bag for life shopping bag.

-"Anyone who has seen Ruth is asked to call North Yorkshire Police on 101 if you have seen Ruth, or if you have an immediate sighting of her, please call on 999."
+"Anyone who has seen her is asked to call North Yorkshire Police on 101 if you have seen Ruth, or if you have an immediate sighting of her, please call on 999."

 Comments: Our rules